Mauitron/Void-Vault/README.md

 ### How do I update Void Vault?
 You hopefully don't.
 This is a slimmed down version of the original Void Vault, it is designed to be/become completed.
-What this means for you is that updates to the actual backend will only happen if absolutely needed. development will always trend towards a state where it would never need to be updated again.
+What this means for you, when void vault exits its beta phase, is that updates to the actual backend will only happen if absolutely needed. development will always trend towards a state where it would never need to be updated again.
 The full version of Void Vault is part of a larger project called Starwell.

 With all that said, if bugs or security related problems arise and an update is needed, I will try my best to have this update not touch the sensitive